 Table 1.
 Market metrics examples

 On the other side business metrics reflect the revenue-side of SEA.
 Advertisers only have limited influence to change them.
 The metrics are strongly tied to the business performance and the portfolio of products.
 During an economic crisis, for example, the market for luxury products may not be influenced while the market for other goods shrinks significantly.
-The table below gives an example of business metrics.
+The table below is an example of business metrics.

 Table 2.
 Business metrics examples

 Investment metrics are synthetic indexes for the effectiveness of the marketing investment on search engines.

 In real business situations, we are given huge data sets with thousands of entries, where not all of them are relevant.
 Therefore, we need to shrink the data to the most relevant variables and focus on smaller groups of important data.
 For example, assume we have four keywords.

 In order to analyze keywords performance, we cluster data through ABC/Pareto analysis.
 Pareto analysis is a rule of thumb in decision making that states that 80% of the outcome is generated by 20% of the resources.
 In the context of keywords, the Pareto principle could apply.

 Analogously, ABC analysis is a categorization technique that distinguishes between three categories, e.g.: